Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the guide to Botswana.

-Aside from elephants and buffalo, common waterbuck, plains zebras, impalas and puku are abundant on the floodplains and easily seen on boat safaris in the Dry season.
-Early morning game drives are most productive for finding predators such as lions and spotted hyenas.
-Although they are more secretive, you might be lucky to spot a leopard too.
+As well as prolific elephants and buffalo, common waterbuck, plains zebras, impalas and pukus are abundant on the floodplains and easily seen on boat safaris in the Dry season (April to October).
+Early morning game drives are most productive for finding predators such as lions, leopards and spotted hyenas.
+Giraffe are often spotted, especially around the Savuti Marsh.

 Weather & Climate

-Average daytime temperatures in the Dry season (April to October) start at 30°C/86°F in April, and by October they’ve climbed to a very hot 35°C/95°F. Conditions stay fairly hot in the first two months of the Wet season (November to March), before the heavy storms of January and February sweep away the worst of the heat.
+Average daytime temperatures in the Dry season (April to October) start at 33°C/91°F in April, and by October they’ve climbed to a very hot 36°C/97°F. Conditions stay fairly hot in the first two months of the Wet season (November to March), before the heavy storms of January and February sweep away the worst of the heat.

 You can see animals year-round at Chobe, but the Dry season (April to October) is when wildlife viewing is at its best here, particularly along the southern bank of the park’s broad, namesake river.
-It gets better as the season progresses, but be warned that it gets hotter too.
+It gets better as the season progresses, but it also gets hotter too.

 Mike is an award-winning wildlife writer, former editor of Travel Zambia magazine and author of the Bradt Guide to Southern African Wildlife.